The Veiled Woman (1929 film): Plot

-As reviewed in a magazine, after saving her from a notorious rake in a dive in Montmartre, in a series of flashbacks Nanon (Lia Tora) who tells a virginal young woman (Lupita Tovar) stories of four men she knew in her past.
+As reviewed in a magazine, after saving her from a notorious rake in a dive in Montmartre, in a series of flashbacks Nanon who tells a virginal young woman stories of four men she knew in her past.
 The first man involves a seducer with a line similar to the one she just stopped.
 The second is Pierre, the owner of a gambling place who gives her a job as a roulette girl, but means right by her.
 The third is an Englishman on the make, whom she shoots in self defense and then flees.
 Nanon finally marries a well-to-do socialite of the suburbs, but, during one of her trips to the city, her husband discovers her unsavory past from talking to the first man and leaves her.
 On the way out of the dive with the young woman she has rescued, Nanon discovers that the taxi cab driver is Pierre, the former casino owner, who had sacrificed everything to coverup the shooting she committed.